localmed/ruby-macaroons/README.md

     $ bundle

-Or install it yourself as:
+Or install it manually:

     $ gem install macaroons

-Inside of your Ruby program do:
+Inside of your Ruby program:

     require 'macaroons'

 ## Quickstart

-    key => Very secret key used to sign the macaroon identifier => An identifier for the macaroon location => The location at which the macaroon is created
+    key => Very secret key used to sign the macaroon identifier => An identifier, to remind you which key was used to sign the macaroon location => The location at which the macaroon is created

     # Construct a Macaroon.